-- Number of children: based on GLA population projections from the London Data Store Children with EHC plans: based on data held by our local authority - Supply of childcare: based on data provided to us by Ofsted, who regulate early years provision in schools and childcare provision.
-[In some cases, we have supplemented this with local intelligence where providers are not registered with Ofsted] - Childcare for parents working atypical hours: based on information collected on a termly basis by us - Funded early education: data on take up of funded early education entitlements is based on the Early Years and Schools Censuses, which are taken every January and published by the Department for Education in the statistical collection Education provision: children under five years of age.
-Data on entitlement to a funded early education place for 2-yearolds is provided by the Department for Work and Pensions.
+- Childcare for parents working atypical hours: based on information collected on a termly basis by us - Funded early education: data on take up of funded early education entitlements is based on the Early Years and Schools Censuses, which are taken every January and published by the Department for Education in the statistical collection Education provision: children under five years of age.
+Data on entitlement to a funded early education place for 2-year-olds is provided by the Department for Work andPensions.
 Price of childcare: based on information collected on a termly basis by us. - Quality of childcare: data on childcare quality is provided by Ofsted. - Data from providers: based on information collected on a termly basis by us.